zeusdeux/pimp/README.md

 ###Pimp.all(iterable)
 It returns a `Promise` which resolves when all elements in the iterable resolve.
-Its value is an Array of the values returned by each element in the iterable.
+Its value is an Array of the values returned by each promise in the iterable on their resolution.
-If any value in the iterable rejects, then the Promise returned by `Pimp.all` immediately rejects.
+If any value in the iterable rejects, then the Promise returned by `Pimp.all` immediately rejects with its reason.
 `Pimp.all` discards all other items in the iterable list irrespective of their state when a reject occurs.
 It rejects with the value returned by what had rejected in the iterable list passed to `Pimp.all`.